 - How to find the right sidekick for you.

 - How to be an even better super-hero.

 What you need to do before you take on a sidekick

 Robin wouldn’t have been much use to Batman if he didn’t know what his mission in life was.
 Save the world from dastardly crooks?
 Easier done with resources, a cover, guidance and training.
-You are the same oh superhero!
+You are the same, oh superhero!
 In order to motivate your sidekick to love your cause as much as you do (and they need to), you’ll need to do some homework first.
-You don’t want your sidekick to be able to go down the road and put gas in your car, you need them to wash it – service it – equip it with your superhero tools and put gas in it.
-By letting them know your goals, your mission, you are enabling them to become a forward thinking partner in crime – they will go above and beyond because they know where you are going.
+By letting them know your goals and your mission, you are enabling them to become a forward-thinking partner in crime – they will go above and beyond because they know where you are going.

-- Know exactly what your strengths and weaknesses are (you need Robin to compliment you, not duplicate you)
+- Know exactly what your strengths and weaknesses are (you need Robin to complement you, not duplicate you).

-Am I asking you to spend hours you don’t have planning and drafting the above.
+Am I asking you to spend hours you don’t have planning and drafting the above?
 No way!
 But make some notes, talk to your accountant, talk to your coach or mentor and know exactly what you want your business to achieve and what you need on a personal level.
-By doing this you can finally move away from the do it yourself mentality and enjoy a partner in crime.
+By doing this, you can finally move away from the do it yourself mentality and enjoy working with a partner in crime.